travel in Spain?

 areas, but roads can be busy, hilly and hot.
 Stick to minor roads

-Sailing: widely available, check locally.
-For board surfing etc. see below.
+Widely available, check locally.
+For board surfing etc.

 aficionados head for pretty and always-windy Tarifa, near Gibraltar or for endless awesome windy beaches head for the Canary Islands.

-coast of the Basque Country (Pais Vasco), Costa de la Luz and off the Canaries but very little on
+coast, down south on the Costa de la Luz and off the Canaries but very little on

 de Pesca for information.
 No website.